-Mandy Moore’s series “This Is Us,” which received both critical and fan acclaim, and became a hit for NBC, is set to air its sixth and final season sometime in 2022.
-Moore got her start in acting with memorable roles in “The Princess Diaries,” where she played mean girl Lana, and in “A Walk to Remember” as a terminally ill teen.
-The star has also worked as a voice actor with turns in the 2010 film “Tangled” as Rapunzel and in “Brother Bear 2” as Nita.
+Mandy Moore's series "This Is Us," which received critical and fan acclaim and became a hit for NBC, aired its sixth and final season in 2022.
+Moore got her start in acting with memorable roles in "The Princess Diaries," where she played mean girl Lana, and in "A Walk to Remember" as a terminally ill teen.
+The star also worked as a voice actor with turns in the 2010 film "Tangled" as Rapunzel and in "Brother Bear 2" as Nita.

 You may also like: 50 ways music has changed in the last 50 years

 Country singer Dolly Parton's first acting role came about when Jane Fonda asked her to play one of the main characters in the 1980 film "9 to 5."
 Parton also wrote the film's theme song, which received Oscar and Golden Globe nominations and two Grammy wins.
 Parton said she takes acting roles that closely align with her own personality, like the role of sassy Southern hairstylist Truvy Jones in "Steel Magnolias" and Dolly Gnome in the animated film "Gnomeo and Juliet."